Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Conducted since 1948, for almost three decades, the famous American study Framingham Heart Study found that mitral valve prolapse (MVP) is found in 2.5% of people.

-In almost half of the cases, the pathology proceeds imperceptibly.
+In almost half of the cases, the pathology proceeds unnoticed.
 However, sometimes the disease requires special attention and appropriate therapy.

-The valve is a double flap of connective tissue located between the chambers of the heart on the left side.
-Its main task is to prevent the backflow of blood into the atrium during cardiac contraction.
+The valve is a double leaflet of connective tissue located between the chambers of the heart on the left side.
+Its main task is to prevent blood from flowing back into the atrium during cardiac contraction.

 In order to understand what mitral valve prolapse is, it is necessary to consider the normal process and compare it with the pathological one.

 During systole, the valves open and blood enters the ventricle.
-Then the valves close, the ventricle contracts and ejects blood into the aorta.
-With the development of pathology, a violation of the structure of the connective tissue is detected, which leads to the "sagging" of the valve.
+Next, the valves close, the ventricle contracts and throws blood into the aorta.
+As pathology develops, a disruption of the connective tissue structure is detected, which leads to “sagging” of the valve.

 There are three degrees of the disease, depending on the amount of sagging of the valves in millimeters.

-Mostly does not affect the patient's well-being and rarely has symptomatic manifestations.
-Mild prolapse (1) is a deflection of the connective tissue, not exceeding 3-5 mm.
-The condition has a favorable prognosis and usually does not progress.
+Mostly does not affect the patient’s well-being and rarely has symptomatic manifestations.
+Mild prolapse (1) is a sagging of connective tissue not exceeding 3-5 mm.
+The condition has a favorable prognosis and, as a rule, does not progress.

-More pronounced protrusion of the connective tissue towards the left ventricle.
-Its value ranges from 6 to 9 mm.
-PMK of the 2nd degree usually affects the condition of the person and requires observation.
+More pronounced protrusion of connective tissue towards the left ventricle.
+Its size ranges from 6 to 9 mm.
+Grade 2 MVP usually affects the person’s condition and requires monitoring.

 Intensive sagging of the valves, amounting to 9 mm or more.
 It should be noted that grade 3 mitral valve prolapse does not always reflect the severity of the disease.
-The main criterion for assessing the condition is the degree of violation of blood circulation.
+The main criterion for assessing the condition is the degree of blood circulation impairment.

 Mitral valve prolapse